We Young (EP)

 We Young is the first EP of South Korean boy band NCT Dream, the third sub-unit of the South Korean boy band NCT.
 It was released by S.M.
 Entertainment on August 17, 2017 and distributed by Genie Music.
 The mini-album includes a total of six tracks.
 This was the second and final album release not to include Jaemin due to his medical hiatus.

 Concept

 The lead single, "We Young" is an up-tempo dance number of tropical house genre.
 The album contains five other songs, "La La Love", "Walk You Home", "My Page", "Trigger the Fever", and the Chinese version of "We Young" which revolves around the theme of young love and other problems teens face.

 Promotion

-NCT Dream held their comeback showcase today on August 16, 2017 at Gyeonggi-do Ilsan Hyundai Motor Studio Goyang; where they held their first stage of the title song "We Young".
+NCT Dream held their comeback showcase on August 16, 2017 at Gyeonggi-do Ilsan Hyundai Motor Studio Goyang; where they held their first stage of the title song "We Young".
 The unit had their first comeback stage on M Countdown.